daniellerch/daniellerch.github.io/stegorank/jpeg-domain-en.md

     }
 </style>

 This family groups older JPEG-domain steganography tools that hide information by modifying elements of the JPEG representation, usually DCT coefficients.
-In the current StegoWatch table, this entry is represented mainly by Outguess and related older tools.
+In the current StegoRank table, this entry is represented mainly by Outguess and related older tools.

 ## Why it matters